FranciscoGalan/Business_Health_Dashboard/README.md

 ## How it works

-The data for each section of the dashboard is fed trough a Jupyter notebook in this way:
+The data for each section of the dashboard is fed trough a Jupyter notebook: